Police (Detention and Bail) Act 2011

 The bill amends sections 34 and 47 of the Police and Criminal Evidence Act 1984.
 Specifically:

-- Section 47 Amendment: It adds a clause specifying that time spent on bail should not be counted towards the maximum detention period.
+- Section 47 (Bail after arrest): The amendment adds a clause stating that any time a suspect spends on bail will not count towards their maximum detention time.

 - Retroactive Effect: The amendments are deemed to have always been in effect.